psi4j/sunsetr/README.md

 ### Using Arbitrary Coordinates

-If the city selector (`sunsetr --geo`) is not as precise as you'd like, you're welcome manually add coordinates to `sunsetr.toml`.
+If the city selector (`sunsetr geo`) is not as precise as you'd like, you're welcome manually add coordinates to `sunsetr.toml`.
 I recommend using https://www.geonames.org/ or Google Earth to find your coordinates.
 North is positive, South is negative.
 East is positive, West is negative.

 ```toml
 #[Geolocation-based transitions]